Foreign relations of Artsakh: Other

 In October 2012, the Australian state of New South Wales recognized Nagorno-Karabakh however it was reaffirmed by the Australian Foreign Minister in November 2015 that the federal government of the Commonwealth of Australia does not, and supports Azerbaijan's claim to the state.
 In 2017, The Australian Greens Party announced that it recognizes the Republic of Artsakh (Nagorno-Karabakh).
 In October 2020, the New South Wales Legislative Assembly recognized the independence of the Republic of Artsakh, 61 for and 2 against.
-The motion also condemned the attacks by Azerbaijan and Turkey against the indigenous Armenians of Artsakh during the 2020 Nagorno-Karabakh conflict.
+The motion also condemned the attacks by Azerbaijan and Turkey against the indigenous Armenians of Artsakh during the Second Nagorno-Karabakh War.

 In September 2014, the Basque parliament adopted a motion supporting Nagorno-Karabakh's right to self-determination.
 In the Philippines, various politicians are in favor of Artsakh (Nagorno-Karabakh) recognition and have suggested for the cooperation of ASEAN (which includes ten Southeast Asian nations) in the recognition of the country, however, the current administration has yet to prioritize the issue due to an ongoing drug war and a shift to federalism.

 Before California recognized Nagorno-Karabakh in May 2014, three places within the state had already recognized it: